Huo Guang: Service under Emperor Zhao and Control of power as regent

 As Emperor Zhao was the youngest son of Emperor Wu, this created conflict and ill will with his older brothers, and in his reign there were multiple conspiracies.
 In 86 BC, a conspiracy involving Liu Dan (劉旦), Prince of Yan, and an elder son of Emperor Wu, was discovered, but the prince was not punished, presumably under Huo's decision, even though the other conspirators were executed.

 Among the regents and great ministers of Emperor Zhao, Huo Guang is the most prestigious and powerful, leading all of them.
 Within 6 years from 87 BC to 81 BC, when Emperor Zhao could not decide on his own, Huo took control of the court, and the country was still at peace.
 Due to holding too much power even though he was not alone, he incurred the jealousy of another main sub-power, the Shangguan family.

-In c.March 85 BC, Huo was created the Marquess of Bolu (博陆侯).
+In c.
+March 85 BC, Huo was created the Marquess Bolu (博陸侯).
 In the same year, Jin, a moderating influence in the co-regency, died.
 After Jin's death, Shangguan became increasingly jealous of Huo's powers, even though the two had been great friends, and Huo had given his daughter in marriage to Shangguan's son Shangguan An (上官安).
 In 84 BC, as a ploy to further strengthen his powers, Shangguan Jie gave his granddaughter (also Huo's granddaughter), then age five, in marriage to the emperor, then age 11, and she was made empress in April 83 BC.

 In 80 BC, the growing conflict between Huo and Shangguan came to a head.
 Shangguan formed a conspiracy with Liu Dan, the Prince of Yan, the Princess Eyi (鄂邑公主) (who, as the emperor's sister, had served as his guardian), and another important official Sang Hongyang (桑弘羊) to make false allegations of treason against Huo.
 However, Emperor Zhao, who trusted Huo, did not act on the allegations.
 The conspirators then planned a coup d'etat, but were discovered.
 Most of the conspirators, including Shangguan, were executed, and Liu Dan and the Princess Eyi were forced to commit suicide.

 After Emperor Zhao came of age, Huo Guang still had influence over the emperor and the court, helping Emperor Zhao run the empire, so much so that most scholars maintain that Emperor Zhao never held real power.
 When Emperor Zhao himself could rule, Huo as chief minister and Commander-in-Chief of the Armed Forces of the Capital and the Imperial Army, was a his almost exclusive adviser and political mentor, Huo repeatedly persuaded him to issue amnesties, refrain from costly wars with other nations, focus on electing and promoting able officials at court, avoiding punishment without investigation and trial promoting agriculture, and preserving grain to prevent famine.